NASA-PDS/naif-pds4-bundler/docs/source/34_step_4_checking_the_result.rst

 Then you can run ``validate`` as follows::

-   validate -t em16/em16_spice --add-context-products registered_context_products.json -R pds4.bundle -x working/PDS4_PDS_1B00.xsd -S working/PDS4_PDS_1B00.sch --strict-field-checks -r working/em16_release_03.validate
+   validate -t em16/em16_spice --add-context-products registered_context_products.json -R pds4.bundle -x working/PDS4_PDS_1B00.xsd -S working/PDS4_PDS_1B00.sch -r working/em16_release_03.validate

 Following the inclusion of this argument, you will still get the following